Nasrallah made assumptions about Israel - and it cost him his life - analysis

 Syrians gather in the rebel-held northwestern city of Idlib in the early hours of September 28, 2024, following news claiming the death of Lebanon's Hezbollah chief Hassan Nasrallah in an Israeli airstrike on Beirut's southern suburbs on September 27. (credit: gettyimages)

-Nasrallah’s assumption was straightforward: he believed Israel would not expand the war against Hezbollah or launch a ground maneuver in Lebanon as long as Hamas held 101 hostages in Gaza and the 162nd Division was still fighting in the Strip.
+Nasrallah’s assumption was straightforward: he believed Israel would not expand the war against Hezbollah or launch a ground invasion in Lebanon as long as Hamas held 101 hostages and troops were still in the enclave.

-It seems Nasrallah thought that if Israel’s policy toward Hezbollah were to change, there would be clear signs, and he would notice them.
-He believed he could detect early indicators of a ground invasion, such as IDF preparations along the border and movements of Lebanese civilians.
-But the IDF, understanding his thought process, deliberately changed the sequence of actions to confuse him—a move that paid off.
+It appears that Nasrallah believed he could detect clear signs of a change in Israel’s policy toward Hezbollah.
+He believed he could detect early indicators of a ground invasion, such as preparations along the border and movements of Lebanese civilians.
+But the IDF, understanding his thought process, deliberately changed the sequence of actions to confuse him – a move that paid off.

-In recent months, Nasrallah seemed unfazed by the reduced fighting in Gaza and unconvinced by the Israeli government's threats and senior IDF officials' warnings to stop rocket fire on Israel’s home front.
+In recent months, Nasrallah seemed unfazed by the reduced fighting in Gaza and unconvinced by the government’s threats and warnings from military officials to stop firing on the North.
 What sealed his fate was his speech about a “war of attrition” against Israel.

-Like the rest of the IDF General Staff, the Operations Directorate was caught off guard on October 7 and shared in the historic and bitter failure.
-But this time, they were ready with a detailed, creative operational plan, which included several "ladders" for Nasrallah to climb down from his position.
-During critical moments, senior General Staff officers exchanged meaningful glances, knowing: if Nasrallah didn’t internalize Israel’s resolve, the IDF's actions against Hezbollah would escalate, leading to increasingly painful blows.
+Like the rest of the IDF, the operations directorate was caught off guard on October 7 and shares in the historic and bitter failure.
+But this time, they were ready with a detailed, creative operational plan, which included several “ladders” for Nasrallah to climb down from his position.

 Stay updated with the latest news!